acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 * Include a schema or a DTD

-<!DOCTYPE integrationname PUBLIC "-//acrolinx integrationname-v1" "integrationname-v1.dtd">
+<!DOCTYPE integration name PUBLIC "-//acrolinx integrationname-v1" "integrationname-v1.dtd">

 * If you define a schema or a DTD, include the reference in the XML
-* If you are able to define a schema or a DTD, then you specified your format well.
+* If you’re able to define a schema or a DTD, then you specified your format well.

 Extraction can look like this: